 • Denney, S., van Dam, I., & Green, C. Persuasion and prejudice: Are South Korean attitudes toward immigration open to change?
 [Under review] — Working paper

 • Denney, S. Inference under constraint: The problem and potential of using North Korean (defector-)migrant surveys.
-[Preparing for submission] — Presentation
+[Preparing for submission] — Slides

 Papers in Progress